Board of Directors

 Alexis grew up in Stillwater and still resides in the east metro area.
 She is committed to animal welfare and volunteers in local rescue efforts.
 The outdoors was a large part of her upbringing, and she remains enthusiastic about nature, conservation, and related pursuits.
 Her free time is most often spent going on outdoor adventures with her dog, Kenna.
 She also likes reading, spending time with family, kayaking, paddle boarding, and enjoying all that the St. Croix River Valley has to offer.

-Anneliese McCahery – Member is an attorney at Eckberg Lammers in their Municipal Law Group who focuses on criminal prosecution and civil municipal representation for the Cities we serve.
+Anneliese McCahery – Co-Chair is an attorney at Eckberg Lammers in their Municipal Law Group who focuses on criminal prosecution and civil municipal representation for the Cities we serve.
 Annie’s knowledge and experience in municipal areas includes code enforcement issues, ordinance review and drafting, land use violations, land use agreements, civil municipal litigation, municipal prosecution, data practices, and law enforcement trainings.